DogukanUrker/doctor-jha/README.md

-Doctor Jha is on flask
+Doctor Jha is on flask.

 Forked from [DogukanUrker/flaskBlog](https://github.com/DogukanUrker/flaskBlog).